ploenvora/Artficial-Life-Robots/README.md

 5) Changing a joint's axis.
 There are 3 types of joint axis as mentioned above.
 Changing this just means changing the current axis to 1 out of the 2 other types of joint axis avaiable.
 It's difficult to create a diagram to show this but essentially, if its rotating in the x plane, it would be changed to rotate in the y or z plane, and so on.

+### How mutations for Group A and B differ
+For group A, all links are sized (1, 1, 1) while for group B, all links are randomized between 0.3 - 1 with the exception that parent links must always be bigger than the child link.
+In terms of mutation, both groups will mutate in the same manner as we are using the same random seed for each group's 5 runs.
+The only difference is that when robots in Group A undergo the Change_Size mutation, nothing happens! :)

 ## Testing Metric (Fitness Function)
 The fitness function, which acts as an A/B testing metric, here is the distance the robot can move in the -x direction, the robot that moved the most in the -x direction had the best fitness.